 PGRs should be reassured that if they raise a supervisory issue in confidence via the Review of Suprevison route (including via the Review of Supervision form) that it will not be disclosed to the supervisor concerned without the PGR’s explicit written consent, although this may limit the options available for action.
 Options for action that do not require supervisory disclosure may include interventions that do not target an individual supervisor (eg changing departmental policy or providing training for all departmental supervisors) or direct support to the affected PGR (eg training to help them address the situation and/or signposting tor University or GSA advice and support services).

 A PGR can make a request to their department to change supervisor.
 PGRs may give a reason for their request or make the request on a ‘no blame’ basis.
-Departments should endeavour to fulfil reasonable requests (note that this extends only the request to change, not the choice of the replacement supervisor).
+Departments should endeavour to fulfil reasonable requests (note that this extends only to the request to change, not the choice of the replacement supervisor).
+If a department does not believe there are any ground for a change of supervisor (or that a request is frivolous or vexatious), the case should be referred to the PGR Faculty Lead for arbitration (or the PGR Faculty Lead for another faculty if the PGR is in the Faculty Lead's department).

 A PGR is entitled to instigate the complaints procedure (see section 14) if they believe they have a case, for example in relation to the adequacy of supervision.
 There is a specific procedure for raising concerns about staff misconduct, which could include harassment or bullying within a supervisory relationship.